lemures-t/com.concordya/readme.md

 	* Regular Content Update

 # TODOS
-1. Protimize Main.JS Espcially The Structure of the Code or Try OOP
+1. Protimize Main.JS Espcially The Structure of the Code or Try OOP (DONE)
 2. Portimize Website Loading Efficiency Via
 	* CSS Sprites in Index Page
 	* Lazy Loading with Reference to Echo.js